baleada/docs/src/prose/logic/pipes/list.md

 ---
 title: list
 tags: UI Logic
-source: class value.ts
+source: class-value.ts
 publish: true
 order: 0
 ---

-`createList` is a pipe that accepts a class value as an input, and outputs <!--TODO-->.
+`createList` is a [pipe](/docs/logic/pipes-overview) that transforms a [class value](https://github.com/lukeed/clsx/blob/master/clsx.d.ts#L2) to a space-separated class list, with falsey values filtered out.

 :::
-## Create `list`
+## Create list
 :::

 Call `createList` with no parameters to create your `list` function.

-Call `createList` with the parameters listed below to create your `list` function:
+Call `createList` with these parameters to create your `list` function:

 ::: ariaLabel="createList parameters" classes="wide-4"
 | Parameter | Type | Required | Description |